 - Enriching parallel corpora for low-resourced European languages (e.g. translation direction) and evaluating such corpora both automatically (by building MT systems) and manually, in the MaCoCu project.

 - Building literary-adapted MT systems, working with professional human translators to explore the usage of such systems for assistance, and testing the reception of such translations with readers.

 - Analysing quantitatively the characteristics of translations produced by humans and machines, e.g. raw MT, post-edited MT and human translation.

-- Running a pilot study to assess the feasibility of using Machine Translation to assist with the professional translation of novels by means of post-editing.
+- Ran a pilot study to assess the feasibility of using Machine Translation to assist with the professional translation of novels by means of post-editing.
 This study was funded by the EAMT and builds upon our evidence that literary-adapted MT results in promising results for closely-related languages (I, II)

-- Adapting Active Learning to the task of Post-Editing of Machine Translation, which leads to more efficient and less tedious post-editing, as part of a Technology Innovation Development Award from Science Foundation Ireland (SFI-TIDA).
+- Adapted Active Learning to the task of Post-Editing of Machine Translation, which leads to more efficient and less tedious post-editing, as part of a Technology Innovation Development Award from Science Foundation Ireland (SFI-TIDA).

 - Devised a diagnostic evaluation metric for Machine Translation, as part of the CoSyne project.

 - Implemented a web services-based platform for Machine Translation tasks, as part of the PANACEA project.